 Colorectal cancer is highly preventable, even curable, when caught early.
 Regular screening for colorectal cancer detects polyps before they become cancerous.
 When detected early and the disease is localized, the survival rate for colorectal cancer is approximately 90 percent.

-Northside Hospital Cancer Institute supports the U.S. Preventive Services Task Force (USPSTF) and the American College of Gastroenterology (ACG) recommendations that colorectal cancer screening for average-risk persons begin at age 45 for African-Americans and age 50 for other groups.
+Northside Hospital Cancer Institute supports the U.S. Preventive Services Task Force (USPSTF) and the American College of Gastroenterology (ACG) recommendations that colorectal cancer screening for average-risk persons begin at age 45.
 Average risk for screenings is defined as those with no symptoms of colorectal cancer, no personal or family history of colon polyps or colorectal cancer, and no personal history of inflammatory bowel disease, such as ulcerative colitis or Crohn’s disease.
 NHCI recommends colonoscopy screenings every 10 years if the results of a person’s colonoscopy were normal and no polyps were found.

 People with a personal or family history of colon polyps or colorectal cancer, or a personal history of ulcerative colitis or Crohn’s disease should talk to their doctor about early screening.